fermyon/workshops/spin/04-spin-kv.md

 # Using the Spin Key/Value store to save responses

 When using a Magic 8 Ball, usually you can keep asking your question and spinning the ball until you get the answer you want.
-Not for ours!
-A no is a no!
-Let's give our Magic 8 Ball a memory by persisting the questions and responses using Spin's [key/value SDK](https://developer.fermyon.com/spin/kv-store.md).
+Not for ours though!
+This Magic 8 Ball has a memory.
+This is achieved by persisting the questions and responses using Spin's [key/value SDK](https://developer.fermyon.com/spin/kv-store-api-guide).

-Let's modify our `magic-8` component to store the questions asked along with the random answer to Spin's key/value store.
+Let's modify our `magic-8` component to store the questions asked, along with the random answer to Spin's key/value store.

 We will need to: